How Did Croesus Become the Wealthiest Man in the Ancient World?

 - What were the causes of the Second Punic War

-- What was the impact of Spartacus' uprising on Rome?
+- What was the impact of the Emperor Nero on the Roman Empire?

 - Herodotus.
 The Histories.
 Translated by Aubrey de Sélincourt.
 (London: Penguin Books, 2003), p.
 13-14